synapticloop/panl/README.md

 # Synapticloop PANL

-**_WORK IN PROGRESS_**

 ---

 **_Get up and running with a fully featured, SEO friendly, keyword searchable, faceted search engine with an in-built, example search page to test it all out._**

 ---

-Usable, but not released... yet...
-The book and generated instructions are coming along nicely.

 - Online book (HTML): [https://synapticloop.github.io/panl/](https://synapticloop.github.io/panl/)